chrisglein/chrisglein.github.io/dragon-family/rules.md

 | Ocean | Pearl (blue) |
 | Town | Gold |

-## DRAGONS EAT RESOURCES
+## DRAGONS EAT
-Each dragon has a preferred resource it wants to eat.
+Each dragon has preferred resources it wants to eat.

 | Dragon | Resource |
 | --- | --- |